Sylvari Windsong

 Sylvari sighed as the tea warmed her insides, snuggled up in a corner of Lorlathil’s inn, Shal’nor sleeping at her feet, warming them as well.“I must say, you did get us quite worried then,” Kalendil said, slicing an apple for herself.The druid shrugged.
 “I wish I could say this was an uncommon occurrence, Kali.
 But these past few years I’ve brushed elbows with death more times than I should have, I fear.”Her friend frowned.
 “It sounds like this… Hand of Cenarius doesn’t do a very good job of protecting its own,” she said, eating a slice of the apple.“They do… in a way.
 Sometimes I think we’re among the last to remember Teldrassil, and the atrocities of the Horde,” Sylvari said.“Is it that bad?
 Have our people forgotten so easily?”“There are not many of us left to remember, Kali.”“I suppose you’re right.”
 Her friend’s ears drooped, and she tilted her head.
 “I missed you, Sylv.”“I missed you too.”
 She looked up at her mother, arriving with a plate of food.
 “The Lunar Festival is coming up.
 I would love it if we could meet in Moonglade.
 If you have the time.”Mythralis sat down, sighing.
 “I… will try.”“Hm.
 I’ll try to make it as well, Sylv.
 It will be nice to see you again.
 And I have not attended it in what feels like forever,” Kalendil said.“It’s a plan then.”
 Sylvari said, and started filling her belly, a content smile on her face.

 The only sound Sylvari could hear was the irregular drip of the orcish blood falling from her fingers to the forest floor.
-Clasped in her other hand was a set of prayer beads, old, worn and until recently adorning the now mangled neck of the orc at her feet.She wiped her gore-covered mouth with her hand, effectively smearing even more blood across her face.
+Clasped in her other hand were her prayer beads, old, worn and until recently adorning her neck, before the mangled orc at her feet had unceremoniously tugged them off in her death throes.She wiped her gore-covered mouth with her hand, effectively smearing even more blood across her face.
 The green-haired druid did not seem to notice, though, eyes transfixed on the beads in her hand, as her mind started to replay events of centuries past.The young night elf found herself falling forward as the massive nightsaber pounced on her from behind.
 Albeit late, instincts kicked in and she thrashed violently, trying to get the attacker off before attempting to strike back.
 Next thing she knew, though, coarse fur was replaced by warm skin and soft white, cascading hair.
 She stopped her protests and relaxed her body, rolling her eyes.“An appalling performance, Sentinel Windsong.
 All that training, and a novice druid can incapacitate you so easily,” a mirthful voice spoke from behind her ear.“Get off me!
 All that training and you would assume your teachers would impart some much-needed wisdom, as well!”
 Her words were slightly muffled by the grass, but she soon heard a hearty laugh erupt from her assailant, before he removed his weight from on top of her.Sylvari turned around and took the hand he’d offered to help her rise.
 As soon as she was on her feet, though, he tugged her close in a tight embrace.“I have missed you so much, dalah’surfal.”
 His breath tickled her ear as she pulled him even closer, her eyes squeezed shut to stop the tears of joy from escaping.“Kal, I-“ Sylvari pulled back to cradle his face in her hands, smiling.
 “I did not think I would see you for another year.
 How are you here?”“I’m accompanying the Keeper on a trip to several groves.
 I had to beg him to take me along once I heard our home was among them.
 We do not have long, we’re only stopping for a few days.”“Then let us cherish them,” she said, and stood on her tip-toes to press their lips together, hands now playing with the prayer beads around his neck.An ugly grimace made its way onto her tear-streaked face as Sylvari’s eyes focused on the corpse in front of her.
 The orc was wearing furs and leathers, quite fresh by the smell of them.
 A crude bow lay broken next to her mangled body.
 A hunter, by the looks of her.
 Alone?
 Perhaps not.
 She was not carrying any large satchels, so her camp must have been close.
 And orcs did not venture this far into Ashenvale on their own, war or not.
 As her golden eyes followed the obvious trail left behind by the hunter, Sylvari’s brows furrowed even closer together.
-She knew what one might find in that direction, and judging by the presence of the prayer beads, it was the logical deduction.Suddenly, after what felt like ages of inaction, Sylvari clasped the prayer beads behind her neck, picked up the orc’s severed head, and headed for Astranaar, in the opposite direction.
-She had some preparations to make.
+She knew what one might find in that direction, and judging by the presence of the prayer beads, it was the logical deduction.Suddenly, after what felt like ages of inaction, Sylvari clasped the prayer beads behind her neck, and headed down a path she had not walked in decades...

 Even after years away from her home, Sylvari still knew every nook and cranny in the vicinity of her grove.
 As she drew closer, however, the signs of deforestation and defilement grew more and more evident.
 The druid’s golden eyes, the only thing visible in the pitch black of the night, narrowed.
 This would be the first time she would return to her birthplace since leaving for her druidic training all those years ago.The druid fidgeted with the beads around her neck as she allowed herself to get lost in thought, her feet carrying her toward her former dwelling.She was on the verge of giving up for the night.
 For a week, she had been trying to get the roots to sprout out of the plant pot she held in her hands, and to no avail.
 Sylvari was growing more and more frustrated with herself, even as her shan’do’s words flitted through her mind.
 ‘It takes months, years, to master the druidic arts, Windsong.
 You will not be the first to do it in a few weeks.’
 She didn’t have years, though.
 While the older druids had no time constraint looming over their heads, the immortality provided by Nordrassil offering them an eternity to master their craft, for her and the new generation of students that was a luxury they could not afford.
 She still had centuries ahead of her, but the Kaldorei were now mortal.
 In time, she would wither away and die, and she did not want that to happen before exploring all of Azeroth had to offer.“Sylvari.”
 Her thoughts were interrupted by a familiar voice.
 As she turned, the stern face of her mother greeted her.
 While it was no surprise to see the disappointed expression on her features, this time, something seemed off.“Mother.
 I was not expecting you.”
 Sylvari stood and started patting down her novice robes.“No,” her mother gestured for her to sit back down.
 “Don’t get up.”
 She unclasped her travel cloak from around her well-built frame.
 Her armour was damaged, and traces of blood and soot covered it.Sylvari felt the blood drain from her own features.
 She waited for her mother to speak.“The grove was attacked.
 Orc raid in the middle of the day.
 Only a few of us made it…” The rest of the words were drowned out by the sudden ringing in the young druid’s ears.Sylvari’s hands found their way into her hair, her head bowed down as her brain tried in vain to process the terrible information.
 Suddenly, she looked up.“What about Kaledas?”Her mother stopped speaking for an excruciating few seconds.
 Then, she spoke again, her features softening minutely.
 “I’m sorry.”Years later, Sylvari would reflect on the irony of the situation, that her mother would be the one to deliver her that awful news, when only months before that, their positions had been reversed.
 She shook the dire thought out of her head.
 Memories of her father were the last thing she wanted to conjure up now, lest she fail her mission before she even started it.She assumed her owl form when she reached the perimeter, and flew up into the canopy, to survey the surroundings and scout the enemy.
 She should have been prepared for the sudden shock of seeing her once beautiful home simply… gone.
 All that remained were rotting tree stumps and the trampled traces of the formerly intricate paths that connected the dwellings of the grove.
 The houses were gone, they’d even taken the very stones that had made up the grove’s small moonwell.She tried to swallow the knot that had formed in her throat and to push down the feeling of helpless pain.
 Her eyes easily found the only source of light in the clearing: a campfire.
 An orc was sleeping with his back to it.
 Scanning the area, she detected another of the creatures, keeping watch while the other slept, no doubt.
 They seemed to be the only ones in the vicinity, the Horde having long since finished stripping the area of everything they needed.
 The sorrow was soon replaced by cold, calculated rage.
 It was time to make them pay, one orc at a time.